techcultivation/docs/overview.md

 Templates will help replicate the legal structure in other jurisdictions.

-The Center for the Cultivation of Technology will help projects develop operational and funding plans tailored to the specific needs and abilities of the project members, and allow projects to easily and transparently manage and allocate their own budgets under our umbrella.
+The Center for the Cultivation of Technology helps projects develop operational and funding plans tailored to the specific needs and abilities of the project members, and allow projects to easily and transparently manage and allocate their own budgets under our umbrella.
-We will take care of all matters accounting, and in cooperation with the projects provide the necessary reporting and documentation for donors.
+We take care of all matters accounting, and in cooperation with the projects provide the necessary reporting and documentation for donors.
-We will assist with crowdfunding campaigns and the logistics of shipping out merchandise.
+We can assist with crowdfunding campaigns and the logistics of shipping out merchandise.

-Member projects will become part of a community where they can coordinate and cooperate with related projects and initiatives, collaborate on fundraising, and exchange knowledge around grant applications, project development, and management.
+Member projects can become part of a community where they are able to coordinate and cooperate with related projects and initiatives, collaborate on fundraising, and exchange knowledge around grant applications, project development, and management.